- Household Items

 - Medical Equipment

 We at Daystar Life Center of Citrus County work to make a positive difference in people's lives.
-Our principal service is to provide immediate assistance for the basic needs of individuals and families with low income who reside in Citrus County, Florida.
+Our principal service is to provide immediate assistance for the basic needs of individuals and families who reside in Citrus County, Florida, and who have low income or who are homeless or who have children and are struggling.
 We offer primarily food, clothing and financial help—mostly rent and utility assistance.
+However, we have to limit our financial assistance to those with a verifiable critical need due to circumstances or conditions beyond their control and can then sustain themselves after receiving our help.

 We also try to connect the poor and the homeless to opportunities for improving themselves or their conditions.
 Therefore, we remain active in various community networks in order to make the connections that are most beneficial to lifting people out of poverty or to addressing the causes for their difficulties.

-Daystar relies on the community networks available through our active memberships in the following: Community Alliance of Citrus County, Mid Florida Homeless Coalition, United Way of Citrus County, Nature Coast Volunteer Center of Citrus County, Community Food Bank of Citrus County, Citrus Health Improvement Partnership, and Citrus County Chamber of Commerce.
+Daystar relies on and actively participates in the community networks available through the following: NAMI Citrus Inc. (National Alliance on Mental Illness), Community Alliance of Citrus County, Mid Florida Homeless Coalition, United Way of Citrus County, Nature Coast Volunteer Center of Citrus County, Community Food Bank of Citrus County, Citrus Health Improvement Partnership, Transportation Disadvantaged Coordinating Board, Thanksgiving Feeding Alliance, and Citrus County Chamber of Commerce.
+We also enjoy support from Rotary Clubs, Elks Lodges, American Legion Posts and the members of each.
+Another valuable partner is Catholic Charities Diocese of St. Petersburg.

 Before we offer any services, we conduct interviews of those who are seeking help in order to determine if they meet our eligibility criteria.
 We are careful stewards of the resources that are given to us.
 Therefore, we try to verify the needs of those who come to us and then work to help those found to be in a critical state.
 If we are unable to provide the help they need, then we try to guide them to the appropriate people or places.
 We also provide a desk with both telephone and Internet access, so that clients may make contact with the referrals we suggest.